rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 The audioCodecs API **MUST** be a Firebolt `property:immutable` API.

+**TODO**: Can plugging in a new soundbar change audioCodecs support?

 Use of the `audioCodecs` API requires access to the `use` role of the `xrn:firebolt:capability:device:info` capability.

-### 6.3.
+#### 5.1.3.
 Dynamic Range

-The `Device` module **MUST** have a `dynamicRangeProfiles` API that returns the dynamic range profiles, e.g., HDR, HDR10, etc., that are currently supported by the device.
+The `Device` module **MUST** have a `dynamicRangeProfiles` API that returns the dynamic range profiles, e.g., HDR, HDR10, etc., that are supported by the current device configuration.
 This API **MUST** return an Array with one or more of the following values:

 -   `"none"`
 -   `"hdr10"`